PSYCHLOPS: Procedure

 PSYCHLOPS is completed by the individual person.
 A specific sequence of questions is included in the questionnaire which address the respondent's greatest and least worries.
 These concerns are then scored.
 Subsequently, the answers and scores can be used to evaluate their perception of the change in their problems as a result of counselling or other talking therapy.
 It uses a six-point scale rather than the seven used in its sister questionnaire, MYMOP.

-The procedure encompasses answering four questions on one sheet, with the first question being “Choose the problem that troubles you most?”
+The procedure encompasses answering four questions on one sheet, with the first question being "Choose the problem that troubles you most?"
 This is followed by scoring it on a six-point scoring range and recording the duration of the problem.
 An outcome score is calculated using the scores of each of the before, during and after questionnaires.

 History

-PSYCHLOPS was designed by a group led by Dr Mark Ashworth, an academic British general practitioner and designed by Jeremy Christey.
+PSYCHLOPS was designed by a group led by Mark Ashworth, a British academic general practitioner, and designed by Jeremy Christey.
 This work was inspired by the self-report inventory, MYMOP (Measure Yourself Medical Outcome Profile), another outcome measure first published in 1996 and mainly used for people who present with physical, emotional, or social symptoms.
 This measure brings important understanding from psychotherapy research to measure what is important to individuals themselves, to help them track and manage their self-defined difficulties.